The Awe-Inspiring National Parks

 UK - Denver

 Titan’s VIP door-to-door travel service collects you from home for your flight to Denver.
-On arrival, we transfer to our hotel, the Sheraton Denver Downtown (3T) or Holiday Inn Cherry Creek (3T) for the next two nights.
+On arrival, we transfer to our hotel, the Sheraton Denver Downtown (3-star), Courtyard by Marriott Cherry Creek (3-star), Holiday Inn Cherry Creek (3-star) or Crowne Plaza Denver (3.5-star) for the next two nights.

 Modern and vibrant, set against a stunning Rocky Mountain backdrop, Denver makes a fine introduction to the American West.
 A brief orientation tour includes a visit to the gold-domed State Capitol building, one of the steps of which is exactly a mile above sea level, earning Denver its ‘Mile High City’ moniker.
 The remainder of the day is at leisure for relaxation or independent exploration - perhaps to learn more about Denver’s gold rush heritage at Larimer Square and the Historic Lower Downtown District, or wander around the excellent shops of the 16th Street Mall.

 Denver - Rocky Mountain National Park - Cheyenne